web_0300.jpg

 All offers of admission are contingent upon the satisfactory completion of the dean's certification requirement.
 Discrepancies between an applicant's answers to the questions in the Character and Fitness section of the admission application and the information provided in dean's certification forms will be considered sufficient grounds for the revocation of an offer of admission.

-Yale Law School will continue piloting an interview program it began in the 2022-2023 application cycle.
-A small number of applicants will be selected for interviews as part of the evaluation process.
-If you are selected for an interview, the Admissions Office will contact you with additional information.
-Your application will not be disadvantaged if you are not selected for an interview.
+Yale Law School will select some applicants to interview as part of the evaluation process.
+If you are selected for an interview, the Admissions Office will contact you with additional information, including a list of possible interview questions.
+We interview applicants we are seriously considering for admission.